kercre123/victor/README.md

 ### [Webots](https://www.cyberbotics.com/overview)

-Webots is what we use for simulation and visualization.
+We use Cyberbotics Webots for simulation and visualization.
 It is also used to run the engine on desktop/Mac when we connect to a physical robot.

 Refer to [simulator/README.md](simulator/README.md) for more information about setting up and troubleshooting Webots.